-Oriol Roca didn’t always know he wanted to be a musician, let alone a percussionist.
+Oriol Roca (Barcelona, 1979) didn’t always know he wanted to be a musician, let alone a percussionist.
 There was always music at home, though.
 He remembers listening to classical music recordings with his grandfather at a very early age and playing Beatles tunes on a beat up guitar along with his father and brother when he was in primary school.
 Drums came later.
 So did improvised music.

 A few notes on his taste: Oriol has great memories of opening once for Henry Threadgill, he loves listening to Frederic Mompou’s records, admires Paal-Nilssen Love’s energy and was very sad to learn Paul Motian passed away.
 He even confesses that he nicked one of his signature snare patterns from Björk’s beautiful “Hyperballad”.

 “Perhaps it’s the restraint displayed by Roca that makes this solo album so compelling, but the forty minutes flew right by and I was sad when the album ended.”
 All About Jazz (USA)

 “Listening to this magnificent trio, his playing has never ceased to refer us to one of the greatest known percussionists in free music, the immense Barry Altschul, of which Oriol appears today as an obvious successor.”
 Focus Vif (BE)

 “Roca enters into another complex and unpredictable series of patterns which would serve most other drummers as a solo, but here it’s simply his agile contribution to the landscape.”
 Dave Foxall, Jazz Journal (UK)

 “Oriol Roca is an excellent drummer who offers us a sober and deep album which opens an infinity of doors for the future of this trio, which we will follow with interest.”
 Improjazz (FR)